-Ian Garrett is a producer, lighting designer, and administrator dedicated to innovative arts infrastructure.
-Ian is the co-founder and director of the Center for Sustainable Practice in the Arts (CSPA), a leader in the conversation on sustainability and the arts, and is an Assistant Professor at York University in Toronto, where he teaches sustainability in the arts and design from within the Department of Theatre.
-He is a trustee for DanceUSA, the national service organization for dance, where he serves on the Executive, Strategic Planning, and Technology committees, is Vice Chair and chair of the Branches committee.
+Ian Garrett is designer, producer, educator, and researcher in the field of sustainability in arts and culture.
+Ian is the co-founder and director of the Center for Sustainable Practice in the Arts (CSPA), a leader in the conversation on sustainability and the arts, and is an Assistant Professor of Ecological Design for Performance at York University in Toronto.
+He is a trustee and Vice Chair of the Board for DanceUSA, the national service organization for dance, where he serves on the Executive, Technology, and chairs the Programming committees.

 As a producer, Ian worked on the premier of Richard Foreman and Michael Gordon’s What to Wear at REDCAT and produced the Prague tour for Torry Bend’s puppet adaptation of Aimee Bender’s Loser.
 He has produced over a dozen shows at the Edinburgh Festival Fringe including Marsian De Lellis’ Growing Up Linda, Katie Shook and Erik Ehn’s One Eye Gone, and At Sundown—a physical theater piece on aging and memory that he initiated.
 In Los Angeles, he produced the hit Gogol Project with the Rogue Artists Ensemble and Leiris/Picasso with Brimmer Street Theatre Company, both at the Bootleg Theater.
 In Houston, he produced Week 42 of Suzan-Lori Parks’ 365 Days / 365 Plays.
 He was an associate producer on The Medea Project, a cross-cultural production of Medea in Athens and Los Angeles.